 - Limited loan types — Capital One Auto Finance only offers loans for refinancing an existing auto loan from another lender or for buying a new or used car from a partner dealer.

-- Works with a variety of credit profiles — According to Capital One’s 2018 annual report, half of its auto loan customers have FICO scores of 660 or under.
+- Works with a variety of credit profiles — According to Capital One’s 2020 annual report, a little more than half of its auto loan customers have FICO scores of 660 or under.

 - Vehicle restrictions — Capital One Auto Finance doesn’t offer financing for commercial vehicles, motorcycles, RVs, ATVs, boats, campers, motor homes and certain vehicle brands.